MAvRK7/Perceptually-Aware-Image-Enhancement-with-Deep-Residual-U-Net-and-PatchGANs/README.md

 My contribution: Complete development of the proposed model

-This work has been submitted to The 3nd International conference on Machine Learning and Data Engineering (ICMLDE 2024)
+This work has been submitted to The Visual Computer Springer Journal and is currently being reviewed.